 8:15 am–9:00 am

 CSI: Maryland—Solving Landscape Mysteries Using IPM Diagnostic Techniques

 Heather Zindash—The Soulful Gardener

-A discussion of real-life integrated pest management (IPM) situations that illustrate how important it is not to jump to hasty conclusions based on what you initially see or what you think you know about the situation.
-This will include several examples where using advanced IPM strategies and digging deeper into the plant and/or site history reveals vital clues that turn assumption into fact and ultimately results in an accurate management strategy for clients.
 Heather Zindash is an experienced IPM consultant working with local nursery, commercial, and residential customers.
-She is a Certified Professional Horticulturalist, Maryland Master Gardener, Maryland Master Naturalist, and former graphic designer.
+She is a Certified Professional Horticulturalist, Maryland Master Gardener, and Maryland Master Naturalist as well as a graphic designer.
 Heather is known as “The Soulful Gardener,” whose mission is “to bring people, plants, and nature together for health and well-being.”

 9:00 am–9:45 am